mcore1976/antispy-jammer/README.md

 Instead of PAM8403 module I also used an auto-transformer coil ( 3 pin coil - I used 12uH/440 uH "buzzer inductor amplifier") + MOSFET transistor IRF4115 can be used.
 This set can increase the voltage on transducers by 5-10 times and also give jamming effect.
 Autotransformer coil can be bought here : https://www.aliexpress.com/item/1005006405791965.html

 If using TPA3116 module to achieve better results please add resonant high power coils as a setup : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers.
 Additionally I suggest to add MOSFET IRF4115 with two 10K resistors voltage divider.
 The advantage is outstanding performance on iPhones with this setup.
+Alternatively use TC4420 ( mosfer driver chip ) + MOSFET IRF4115 + transducer + coils

 You can use 20kHz-24mm diameter ultrasonic transducers (hard to get and very expensive but sometimes more effective for jamming on some of iPhones), 25kHz-16mm diameter transducers (default model) or 40 kHz (smallest effectivenes in jamming) but please keep in mind that ONLY 25KHz are working for all types of microphones/devices.